ex0dus-0x/microkv/docs/threat_model.md

 ## Threat Model

 The threat model is that of an attacker that has gained priviledged access to a machine, and has the capabilities to access the database disk file, and can also trace the process memory mappings for the CLI, or an application utilizing __microkv__.
-The key-value instance aims to mitigate these by ensuring that whenever interactions are made with the underlying storage structure, values are immediately encrypted and authenticated with XSalsa20
+The key-value instance aims to mitigate these attackers by ensuring that whenever interactions are made with the underlying storage structure, values are immediately encrypted and authenticated with [XSalsa20-Poly1305](https://crypto.stackexchange.com/questions/33013/is-xsalsa20-poly1305-siv-a-reasonable-choice-for-nonce-misuse-resistant-authenti), which is a strong and modern authenticated encryption scheme.

-Another addressable threat is when malicious users attempt to boggle down performance for usability, throwing garbage
+## Questions or Concerns?

+Reach out to me!